drawscape-labs/drawscape-factorio/README.md

-# Pen Plotting a Factorio Base Layout
+# Drawing a Factorio Base with a Pen Plotter
 CLI written in Python to create SVG images from Factorio base data that you can then draw on a pen plotter.

 ## Demo